manwar/perlweeklychallenge-club/challenge-273/atschneid/README.md

 end
 ```

 `findfirst` and `findlast` each return either the index of the found match or the value `nothing` if there was no match.
-We combine these into a long boolean that checks, from left to right, we found a 'b' and we found no 'a' or the last 'a' is before the first 'b'.
+We combine these into a long boolean expression that checks, from left to right, we found a 'b' and we found no 'a' or the last 'a' is before the first 'b'.
 Simple!

 ## Revisiting a 270 Problem